-Call of Duty fans and players are experiencing the new era of COD Modern Warfare II which connects the all-new Warzone 2.
-It’s a first-person shooter video game by Infinity Ward and Activision in October 2022 which is a direct sequel to 2019’s MW.
-Though the title has already received plenty of positive reviews, it seems that COD Modern Warfare 2 Travis Rilea Error is appearing on PC, PS5, PS4, and Xbox platforms quite often which is also occurring on Warzone 2.
+Call of Duty fans and players are experiencing the new COD Modern Warfare II era, which connects the all-new Warzone 2.
+It’s a first-person shooter video game by Infinity Ward and Activision in October 2022, a direct sequel to 2019’s MW.
+Though the title has already received plenty of positive reviews, COD Modern Warfare 2 Travis Rilea Error appears on PC, PS5, PS4, and Xbox platforms quite often, which is also occurring on Warzone 2.

-Now, if you’re also encountering the same issue then make sure to follow this troubleshooting guide to fix it.
-The COD MWII Travis Rilea error becomes quite often to unfortunate players these days which can happen due to the connection failed or timed out the issue to the server side.
+Now, if you’re also encountering the same issue, then make sure to follow this troubleshooting guide to fix it.
+The COD MWII Travis Rilea error becomes quite often to unfortunate players these days, which can happen due to the connection failing or timed out the issue to the server side.
 As per the report, players are getting the “Connection Failed – Timed out while signing into online platform [Reason: Travis -Relia]” while trying to get into the game.

 Fix: Modern Warfare 2 Travis Rilea Error on PC, PS5, PS4, and Xbox

-There may be several possible reasons behind this error that can cause it such as issues with the internet connectivity, NAT-type issue, an outdated game version, game server-related conflicts, issues with the game installation, and more.
-Luckily, here we’ve shared a couple of workarounds for you that should come in handy.
+There may be several possible reasons behind this error that can cause it, such as issues with the internet connectivity, a NAT-type issue, an outdated game version, game server-related conflicts, issues with the game installation, and more.
+Luckily, here we’ve shared a couple of workarounds for you that should be handy.
 So, without wasting any more time, let’s jump into it.

 1. Restart the MWII Game

-First of all, you should reboot the Modern Warfare II game on your respective device to ensure there is no issue with the temporary glitch or cache data issue whatsoever.
+First, you should reboot the Modern Warfare II game on your respective device to ensure there is no temporary glitch or cache data issue.
 You can also try restarting the gaming device to clear system glitches.